Close filters

 - As of 1 March 2024, the prohibition applies also to Russian natural diamonds as listed in Part A of Annex XXXVIIIA that have been processed in a third country, consisting of Russian diamonds equal to or above 1.0 carats per diamond;

-- As of 1 September 2024, the prohibition applies also to Russian natural and synthetic diamonds and jewellery incorporating Russian diamonds (all products listed in Parts A, B and C of Annex XXXVIIIA) that have been processed in a third country,
+- As of 1 September 2024, the prohibition applies also to Russian natural and synthetic diamonds and jewellery incorporating Russian diamonds (all products listed in Parts A, B and C of Annex XXXVIIIA) that have been processed in a third country, consisting of or incorporating diamonds originating in Russia or exported from Russia with a weight equal to or above 0.5 carats or 0.1 grams* per diamond.

 * Synthetic diamonds are measured in grams in the Combined Nomenclature (1 carat = 0.2 grams)

-PROCEDURE
+G7 - PROCEDURE

-PRACTICAL
+G7 - PRACTICAL

 Each shipment you intend to declare must be accompanied by a complete set of documents, including: